rmcfadzean/gatsby-pantry/packages/gatsby-plugin-tags/README.md

-# gatsby-plugin-tagger
+# gatsby-plugin-tags

 Gatsby plugin to automatically create index pages for tagged content

 ## Install

-`npm install --save gatsby-plugin-tagger`
+`npm install --save gatsby-plugin-tags`

 ## How to use